snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 _Content is stringified and quoted._

-_If content size is longer than 65535 it would be truncated when inserted into the RedShift._
+_If content size is longer than 65535 it would be truncated when inserted into the Redshift._

 </td>
 </tr>